 [1] Requiring the Court to Hear and Decide Motions

 When a motion is pending before the trial court, the court is required to hear and dispose of the motion, absent “an extreme, compelling situation.”
 Ramin v.
 Ramin, 281 Conn.
 324 (2007) and Ahneman v.
 Ahneman, 243 Conn.
 471, 484 (1998).
 An extreme and compelling situation could include instances such as the prevention of vexatious or harassing litigation.
 Ramin, 281 Conn. at 339.
 However, a party who chooses not to proceed with a motion waives his or her right to have that motion ruled upon by the court.
+However, if a motion is filed within a few days of the hearing date, the court is neither required to hear that motion, nor is it error to fail to hear the motion when it is not brought to the court’s attention months later.
+L.K. v.
+K.K., 226 Conn.
+App.
+279 (2024).
+However, this case must be put into the context of the new Practice Book Rules which provide that all outstanding motions shall be heard on the next case date.
+P.B. § 25-35A(a).

 #Comment Begins